flonatel/libdontdie/README.md

 Socket exception java.net.SocketException: Connection timed out
 ```

+## Testing
+There are some test programs in the test directory.
+They can be used
+for manual tests.

+There are currently no automatic test available.
+There are two
+methods to test this library automatically:

+1. Using raw sockets: a big, big overhead
+2. Using a firewall / iptables: root permissions needed.

 ## Performance
 Because the most costly operations are only done once - and not during
 each socket() call - libdontdie is faster than the libkeepalive.